looker-open-source/extension-access-key-demo/README.md

 9. Reload the page and click the `Browse` dropdown menu.
 You should see the extension in the list.

 - The extension will load the JavaScript from the `url` you provided in the `application` definition/
-- Reloading the extension page will bring in any new code changes from the extension template.
+- Reloading the extension page will bring in any new code changes from the extension template although hot repload is supported.

-10. The demonstration requires that a json data server be running.
-To start the server run the command
+10. The demonstration requires that a data server be running to validate the access key.
+To start the server run the command:

 ```
 yarn start-server
 ```

-#### License key setup
+#### Access key setup

 Create a .env file with the following entries.
 Use a password generator to create the values.
 These values should be set prior to starting the development and data servers.
 Do NOT store the .env file in your source code repository.

 ```
-LICENSE_KEY=
+ACCESS_KEY=
 JWT_TOKEN_SECRET=
 ```

 ## Run the extension

 Use the browse menu to navigate to the extension.
-The license check will fail because it has not been added.
-Click the Add/Update button and enter the LICENSE_KEY added to the .env file.
+The access check will fail because it has not been added.
+Click the Add/Update access key button and enter the ACCESS_KEY added to the .env file.
 Navigate back to the Home page.
-The license check should now work.
+The access key check should now work.
 Click the Verify JWT to validate the JWT token.

 ## Production Deployment

 The process above requires your local development server to be running to load the extension code.
-To allow other people to use the extension, we can build the JavaScript file and include it in the project directly.
+To allow other people to use the extension build the JavaScript file and include it in the project directly.

-1. In your extension project directory on your development machine you can build the extension with `yarn build`.
+1. In your extension project directory build the extension with `yarn build`.
 2. Drag and drop the generated `dist/bundle.js` file into the Looker project interface
 3. Modify your `manifest.lkml` to use `file` instead of `url`:
    ```
-   project_name: "apikey_demo"
+   project_name: "access_key_demo"
-   application:apikey_demo {
+   application: access_key_demo {
-    label: "APIKEY demo"
+    label: "Extension Access Key Demo"
     file: "bundle.js"
     entitlements: {
       allow_forms: yes